Scalable Construction of Spiking Neural Networks using up to thousands of GPUs: Methods

 The MPI protocol allows for the management of simulations running on multi-GPU systems and on GPU clusters in a conceptually similar way.
 In both cases, the communication of spikes and other types of data between GPU devices is handled via MPI, regardless of whether the devices belong to the same node or to different ones in the cluster.
 Here, we use the term {\it multi-GPU simulation} to refer to any simulation involving more than one GPU, regardless of their actual physical location.

 In such simulations, it is useful to distinguish between {\it local} connections, in which both the source and target neurons are located in the same MPI process, and {\it remote} connections, which span different MPI processes.
-Local connections are created by the invocation of the \texttt{Connect} method~\cite{Golosio23_9598}, while remote connection are generated through a dedicated \texttt{RemoteConnect} method, which will be described in this section.
+Local connections are created by the invocation of the \texttt{Connect} method~\cite{Golosio23_9598}, while remote connections are generated through a dedicated \texttt{RemoteConnect} method, which will be described in this section.
 The strategy used in this work for managing remote connections involves representing the source neuron in the target MPI process using a virtual {\it image neuron} (or {\it proxy}).
-The image neuron is not explicitly instantiated in memory but is identified by a local index in the target MPI process.
+Each local neuron can be uniquely indexed within an MPI rank $\sigma$, for the following definitions, the set $\mathbf{N}_\sigma = \{0, ..., M_\sigma - 1\}$, where $M_\sigma$ is the number of neurons in the rank, $\mathbf{N}$ is the collection of these indexes, $\mathbf{N}_i$ is a neuron index, and the cardinality $|\mathbf{N}_\sigma| = M_\sigma$.
+Image neurons are not explicitly instantiated in memory but are identified by separate local indexes in the target MPI process.

 This representation allows for remote connections to be built in the target process using the same mechanisms as local connections, with the local index of the image neuron serving as the source.
 Efficient management of remote connection creation and spike communication relies on mapping structures that associate the index of the remote source neuron in the source MPI process to the corresponding local index of the image neuron in the target MPI process, where the connection is allocated.